thesignalteam/website/README.md

 # thesignal-alpha
 Code and Docker environment for the revamped The Sign.al. <br>
-This repository contains submodules.
-Don't forget to `git pull --recurse-submodules`.

 ### IDE
 [WebStorm](https://www.jetbrains.com/webstorm/) from JetBrains is highly recommended.